 Improve the quality of life and ensure continued independence for Wisconsinites diagnosed with MS by making a donation to multiple sclerosis on your Wisconsin income tax form.
-Every dollar you donate through your tax form stays in Wisconsin to provide:
+Every dollar donated through the form stays in Wisconsin to help with MS afford:

-Bathroom grab bars, wheelchair ramps, wheelchair lifts and other home modifications that aid in client independence
+Bathroom grab bars, wheelchair ramps, wheelchair lifts, widened doorways and other home modifications that maintain independence

 Exercise therapy to maintain strength and mobility, and improve balance/stability

 Orthotic equipment to improve walking

 Air conditioners to reduce the impact of the summer heat

 A three-year average of $50,000 is needed beginning with 2015 donations for multiple sclerosis

 to remain in Wisconsin’s tax check-off donation program.
 Your donation through your state income tax form will help those with MS maintain their independence and improve their quality of life, and also help ensure multiple sclerosis remains part of the program for years to come.

 Make Your Mark for MS

 Designate a donation for multiple sclerosis on your Wisconsin state income tax form (look for the “Donations” section), or ask your tax preparer to add it for you.